Triphala Churna Side Effects: 3 Ways It May Cause Harm

 Does triphala cause loose motion?

-Triphala has a laxative effect on the body and, hence, may cause loose motions when taken in large doses (6).
-However, it is unlikely to cause issues if taken as prescribed.
+Triphala has a laxative effect on the body and, hence, may cause gastrointestinal issues such as loose motions when taken in large doses (6).
+It is a natural laxative however, it is unlikely to cause issues if taken as prescribed.

 Does Triphala increase acidity?